Faculty and Staff

 Andrew R. Thomas

 Mr. Thomas administers the EPC.
 He has worked in the energy business for 30 years as a scientist and an attorney.
-His principal areas of research include oil and gas, electricity and the energy/water nexus.
+His principal areas of research include oil and gas, electricity and transportation.
 Mr. Thomas teaches courses on energy law at Cleveland State University and internationally at various venues.
+He is the director for the Renewable Hydrogen Fuel Cell Collaborative, and is an Oil and Gas Commissioner for the State of Ohio.

 Dr. William Bowen